Operational Coordination Is Considered A Cross Cutting Capability

 Overcoming these challenges requires a strategic approach that addresses the underlying causes and fosters a culture of collaboration and communication.
 Here's a roadmap for successfully implementing operational coordination as a cross-cutting capability:

-• Improve Communication: Establish clear and transparent communication channels and ensure that everyone has access to the information they need.
+• Improve Communication: Establish clear and transparent communication channels and confirm that everyone has access to the information they need.
 This might involve regular meetings, email updates, shared online platforms, and other communication tools.

 • Address Resistance to Change: Communicate the benefits of operational coordination and involve employees in the planning and implementation process.
 Provide training and support to help employees adapt to new processes and procedures.